rehan-sawarn/AI-Feature-Detector/README.md

-# Smile Detector
+# AI Feature Detector

-Smile Detector is a project that uses computer vision to detect smiles in images or video streams.
+AI Feature Detector is a project that uses computer vision to detect smiles in images or video streams.
 It utilizes machine learning algorithms to analyze facial expressions and determine whether a person is smiling or not.

 ## Features